 ...then I'll begin.
-Could a government document ever have been a potential contender for the ‘Jackanory’ treatment?
+Could a government document ever have been a potential contender for the ‘Jackanory’1 treatment?

 Let me explain.
-Today, 3 January, as part of the transition to a 20-year rule , The National Archives is releasing Prime Minister’s Office records and Cabinet Papers from the year 1984.
+Today, 3 January, as part of the transition to a 20-year rule,2 The National Archives is releasing Prime Minister’s Office records and Cabinet Papers from the year 1984.

 One of the highlights of this release is a very unusual document – the text of a talk given by John Redwood to the Policy Unit at No.10 entitled ‘Tilting at Castles’ in the style of a children’s story about ‘a great big castle called the stock exchange’.
 In the classic tradition, it begins ‘Once upon a time’.

 Bemused?
 I think some more context (back story?) would be helpful.
-John Redwood was head of the Policy Unit at No 10 from January 1984 until September 1985 and his voice can be found in many of the prime ministerial files released today, repeatedly urging the government to be bolder, and more radical on several different fronts, including welfare and pension reform, the need for significant reductions in public expenditure, and the need for further privatisation.
+John Redwood was head of the Policy Unit at No 10 from January 1984 until September 1985.
+Later he was to become MP for Wokingham and a Cabinet Minister.
+John Redwood's voice can be found in many of the prime ministerial files released today, repeatedly urging the government to be bolder, and more radical on several different fronts, including welfare and pension reform, the need for significant reductions in public expenditure, and the need for further privatisation.
 Redwood’s memos are always clearly written – his style is controlled, plain speaking and pithy.
 He is clearly very influential, and addresses the PM directly.
 One surmises that he often makes the sort of comment that Margaret Thatcher would have liked to have been able to articulate, if she had not been constrained by political factors.
 But what was the foundation of this special platform which Redwood used so effectively?

 This important release of documents also offers new insights into the Government’s handling of the miners’ strike; the shooting of WPC Yvonne Fletcher outside the Libyan People’s Bureau in London; the political impact of the 1984 Brighton bombing; and Mikhail Gorbachev’s first talks with Margaret Thatcher.
 See The National Archives website for more details.